OnePointSixOneEight/typist/README.md

 * Full error recovery on non-internal (that is, non-coding) errors
 * Improved modularity, and better debugging for both lesson scripts and the program itself
 * Some bug fixes
-* Backwards compatibility with GNU _Gtypist_ lesson files(*)
+* Backwards compatibility with GNU _Gtypist_ lesson files

-(*) Except for any that are non-ASCII.
-Which is actually most of them, to be fair.
-Sorry about that.

 ### What is missing?

-Currently (and significantly) missing from _Typist_ but present in GNU _Gtypist_:
+Currently missing from _Typist_ but present in GNU _Gtypist_:
-* Support for non-ASCII languages
 * More flexible colour controls
 * Log of past exercises
-* A heap of help and other documentation
+* A lot of help and other documentation

 ### What is odd?